circleeh/docker-pocketmine/README.md

 * `-p 19132` - This is the default PocketMine-MP server port.
 * `-p 25575` - This is the default RCON port.
 * `-v /config` - The local path for all the PocketMine-MP config files.
+* `-e PLUGINS` - A space separated list of the URLs to the phars you wish to install as plugins.
 * `-e PGID` - Group ID - See below
 * `-e PUID` - User ID - See below
 * `-e TZ` - for setting timezone information, etc America/Montreal